abhinavmeda/abhinavmeda.github.io/index.md

 Hey there, I am a recent computer science graduate from the University of Toronto!

-I previously completed a 16-month internship at **AMD** under the Aritificial Intelligence Group (AIG) where I focused on helping fine tune the ROCm GPU programming platform for **ML/AI** workloads.
+I previously completed a 16-month internship at **AMD** under the Artificial Intelligence Group (AIG) where I focused on helping fine tune the ROCm GPU programming platform for **ML/AI** workloads.

 I am experienced in software engineering, data engineering, and workflow automation.